openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

 #### Filter pruning

 Filter pruning algorithm zeros output filters in Convolutional layers based on some filter importance criterion (filters with smaller importance are pruned).
 Not all Convolution layers in the model can be pruned.
-Such layers are determined by the model architecture.
+Such layers are determined by the model architecture automatically as well as cross-layer dependencies that impose constraints on pruning filters.
 The framework contains three filter importance criteria: `L1`, `L2` norm, and `Geometric Median`.
 Also, different schemes of pruning application are presented by different schedulers.

 #### Filter importance criteria **L1, L2**